usnistgov/OSCAL/src/metaschema/readme.md

 ### Fields

-Fields can be thought of as simple text values, either scalars or sequences of scalars, or when appropriate, of "rich text", i.e. text permitting inline formatting.
+Fields can be thought of as simple text values, either scalars or sequences of scalars, or when appropriate, of "rich text" or mixed content, i.e. text permitting inline formatting.
 Depending on modeling requirements, fields may also be used for even simpler bits of data, such as objects that carry specialized flags but have no values or structures otherwise.

 This means that fields can be more or less complex, depending on the need.
 This distinction is made by qualifying the `field` with an `@as` attribute, as follows: